 < Previous Page

-Finish the Corner Bead with paint or stain.
+Finish the Corner Guard with paint or stain.
 (Test stain on the inside.)

-If you have the old-style base moulding which comes 8 to 12 inches up the wall, mount the bottom of the corner bead on top of the base moulding.
-With newer base moulding, you may wish to leave a 4 to 5 inch gap between the base and the bottom of your Corner Bead.
+If you have the old-style base moulding which comes 8 to 12 inches up the wall, mount the bottom of the Corner Guard on top of the base moulding.
+With newer base moulding, you may wish to leave a 4 to 5 inch gap between the base and the bottom of your Corner Guard.

-Hold the Corner Bead in place and drill three pilot holes with a drill bit slightly smaller than the nails.
+Hold the Corner Guard in place and drill three pilot holes with a drill bit slightly smaller than the nails.
 Drill completely through the Corner Bead.
 This will minimize the chances of splitting.

 Nail in place.
 Set nails with a nail set, and fill the holes with wood putty or elastic wood.
 Touch up nail holes with paint or stain.
 ENJOY!